Delaware State University, a historically Black college, says women's lacrosse team was racially profiled during Georgia traffic stop

-Delaware State University, a historically Black institution, said its women's lacrosse team was racially profiled by sheriff's deputies during a traffic stop while traveling through Georgia last month.
+Delaware State University, a historically Black institution, said its women's lacrosse team was racially profiled by sheriff's deputies last month during a traffic stop in Georgia.

 During the stop, sheriff's deputies used drug-sniffing dogs to search students' suitcases, Allen said.

+The stop happened as part of the department's "commercial interdiction detail," Bowman, who is Black, said Tuesday at a news conference, adding other commercial vehicles were stopped that day, including a bus where "contraband" was found.

+A K-9 unit was part of the detail, and after the Delaware State bus was stopped, "an alert was given by the K-9," prompting the search, Bowman said.

-"We were not aware that this stop was received as racial profiling," Bowman said during a news conference Tuesday.
-"Although I do not believe any racial profiling took place based on the information I currently have, I welcome feedback from our community on ways that our law enforcement practices can be improved while still maintaining the law" he said.
+"We were not aware that this stop was received as racial profiling," Bowman said.
+"Although I do not believe any racial profiling took place based on the information I currently have, I welcome feedback from our community on ways that our law enforcement practices can be improved while still maintaining the law."

+Pamella Jenkins, head coach of Delaware State's women's lacrosse team, told CNN's Jake Tapper Wednesday she "felt violated" for herself and her team when deputies brought up marijuana because she knows "marijuana is just not something that they take part in" as Division I athletes.

+"So, to hear police say that in that accusatory tone, it made me very upset and then also helpless, because there was no way in that moment that I could keep them safe," Jenkins said.

 Sophomore lacrosse player Sydney Anderson wrote about the encounter in the Delaware State newspaper last week.